ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 ![Output](../../../../../images/validate-apim-policies-with-psrule/output-inboundbasepolicy-1.png)

-As you can see, the rule was executed on all policies.
-Only the `good.api.cshtml` file conforms to the rule and passes the rule.
+As you can see, the rule was executed on all policy files.
+Only the `good.api.cshtml` file conforms to the rule and passes.
 All other files fail the rule.

-> Although the `.cshtml` files are process, we still get warnings from PSRule that the files have not been processed because no matching rules were found.
-This is most likely due to the fact that we're importing these files as a custom object.
+> Although the `.cshtml` files are processed, we still get warnings from PSRule that the files have not been processed because no matching rules were found.
+This is most likely due to the fact that we're importing these files using a custom convention.

 ### Filter on scope